-Chief Information Officer, EBSCO Industries & Executive Vice President of Technology, EBSCO Information Services
+Chief Information Officer of EBSCO Industries & Executive Vice President of EIS

 Michael Gorrell is the Chief Information Officer for EBSCO Industries in addition to being the Executive Vice President of Technology for EBSCO Information Services.
 He is responsible for managing all technology across EBSCO Industries, including the large operation for EBSCO Information Services.
 He joined EBSCO in August 1994, coming from the high tech industry, specifically hired to help usher in the ambitious new service called EBSCOhost.
-Michael has been responsible for building a high performance system that meets the highest industry standards for performance and availability.
+Mr. Gorrell has been responsible for building a high-performance system that meets the highest industry standards for performance and availability.

 Further, Michael has led EBSCO’s involvement in Internet2’s Shibboleth project since 2002.
 He has also been a driving force behind EBSCO Discovery Service technical developments and directed the EBSCO Discovery Service beta program through to its successful conclusion in December 2009.